dfithian/mo-nomz/README.md

 A Haskell / React webapp which will scrape provided recipe URLs ingredients and aggregate them into grocery lists.

+## Future features

+- [ ] Merge ingredients
+- [ ] Edit ingredients
+- [ ] Quantities should be rounded to the nearest proper fraction up to a quarter
+- [ ] Toast messages for errors

 ## Start the server

 ```bash